20 Mar GOODWILL STORES CLOSED TEMPORARILY; MOST DONATION SITES OPEN

 - 1501 Robinson Rd.
 Old Hickory

 - 2150 Lowes Dr., Clarksville

 - 304 South Broadway, Portland

 - 3519 Stewarts Ferry Parkway, Mt.
 Juliet

-Although Goodwill’s Career Solutions centers are closed, our career coaches are continuing to offer career and supportive services via phone and Internet.
+Although Goodwill’s Career Solutions centers are closed, our career coaches continue to offer free career and supportive services via phone and Internet.
 These include resume assistance, job leads, application assistance, job readiness training, mock interviews and referrals to many community resources.
 Call 1-800-545-9231 for more information or visit www.giveit2goodwill.org/work.

 The health and safety of our employees, customers, donors and clients are always our top priority.
 With regard to the virus and its associated unforeseen business circumstances, we are monitoring recommendations and orders from national, regional, and local authorities and are taking the following actions to help prevent the spread of illness:

 - Asking donors to place their donations into rolling bins at our Donation Express Centers, to help maximize social distancing, in accordance with CDC recommendations.